mainej/schema-voyager/README.md

 Schema Voyager introduces [supplemental properties](#supplemental-properties) for annotating attributes.

-Though the annotation step is optional, it is an excellent way to enrich and document your schema.
+Though the annotation step is optional, it's an excellent way to enrich and document your schema.
 Without any annotation, Schema Voyager will show the main properties of an attribute like the name, type, cardinality, uniqueness constraints and other properties.
 But with annotation, it can show much more—whether an attribute has been deprecated, which entities it refers to, and more.

-To learn all the ways to annotate your schema, it is useful to understand some Schema Voyager [terminology](#terminology) first.
+To learn all the ways to annotate your schema, it's useful to understand some Schema Voyager [terminology](#terminology) first.

 ### Terminology